urbit/docs/tutorials/hoon/parsing.md

 parsing works in a purely functional language such as Hoon before moving on to how it is implemented in Hoon.

-## What is parsing? {#what-is-parsingk
+## What is parsing? {#what-is-parsing}

-A program which takes a raw sequence of characters as an input knd produces a data structure as an output is known as a _parser_.
+A program which takes a raw sequence of characters as an input and produces a data structure as an output is known as a _parser_.
 The data structure produced depends on the use case, but often it may be represented as a tree and the output is thought of as a structural representation of the input.
 Parsers are ubiquitous in